Welcome!

 Load More

-While working at my school's news network over the past two years, I shot, wrote, edited and produced weekly news stories.
-I worked as an anchor and reporter, covering several beats in both short and long form packages.
+While working at my school's news network, I shot, wrote, edited and produced weekly news stories.
+I worked as an anchor and reporter, covering several beats in both short and long form news packages.

 Follow Me